Dachkovski/youtube_script_generator/README.md

-# Flask YouTube Script Generator
+# YouTube Script Generator API

 This service provides an API to generate YouTube scripts based on a given topic.
-It uses `autogen` with 2 agents (script writer, editor) to generate viral youtube scripts.
+It uses `autogen` with 2 agents (script writer and editor) to generate viral youtube scripts.

 ## Getting Started

 ### Prerequisites

-- Python 3.12+
+- Python 3.9+
 - Docker (optional, for containerization)

 ### Installation